Read this important notice prior to completing a DNR electronic licensing transaction.

 Search by county to find a location where you can buy hunting and fishing licenses and ski passes and apply for hunting lotteries in person.

-ELS requires that Minnesota residents furnish a current driver's license number, public safety identification number, or DNR firearms safety training number as proof of residency.
+ELS requires that Minnesota residents age 21 and over furnish a current driver’s license or public safety identification number.
 Minnesota residents who do not have one of these identification numbers must obtain one before purchasing a hunting, fishing or other license from the DNR.
+If you applied for your Minnesota driver’s license or ID at least 60 days ago and have not received the card, please contact the license center at 651-297-1230 or 877-348-0498 to have a resident record created.